10-Q 1 svbl-20240731.htm FORM 10-Q

 Foreign Currency Exchange Risk

-Certain purchases of labor, operating supplies and capital assets are denominated in $CDN, $MXN or other currencies.
+Certain purchases of labor, operating supplies and capital assets are denominated in C$, $MXN or other currencies.
 As a result, currency exchange fluctuations may impact the costs of the Company’s operations.
-Specifically, the appreciation of the $MXN or $CDN against the U.S. dollar may result in an increase in operating expenses and capital costs in U.S. dollar terms.
+Specifically, the appreciation of the $MXN or C$ against the U.S. dollar may result in an increase in operating expenses and capital costs in U.S. dollar terms.
 The Company currently does not engage in any currency hedging activities.

 NOTE 16 – COMMITMENTS AND CONTINGENCIES